Diary of a Wimpy Kid: Rodrick Rules (2011 film): Production

 Talks of a sequel were announced after the release of the first, but was not officially announced until May 12, 2010, announcing that it would be released on March 25, 2011.

-Brad Simpson stated he anticipated a sequel movie if the first film is a success.
-"Our writing staff are writing a sequel right now, "Rodrick Rules," which would be based on the second book"..."And, you know, we hope that the people to see a second movie, so that we are in position of going again right away and making another film.
-I certainly know that the fans would like to see all the books made into movies."

-Fox 2000 greenlit the sequel with Zachary Gordon returning as Greg Heffley.
-Steve Zahn (Frank Heffley) and Rachael Harris (Susan Heffley) also returned.
-The film's screenplay was written by Gabe Sachs and Jeff Judah.
-Director Thor Freudenthal was replaced by director David Bowers (director of Flushed Away and Astro Boy).
-A few new characters appeared in the film, including Peyton List as Holly Hills.
-The website created for the first was updated for the sequel featuring pictures of the cast and a short synopsis of the film.
+Dune Entertainment financed the film.

 Principal photography began in August 2010, with filming taking place in Vancouver, British Columbia and New Westminster, British Columbia from August 23 to October 27, 2010.
 The mall scene was filmed at Park Royal Mall in West Vancouver.
 The roller rink scene was filmed at the PNE Agrodome, due to Vancouver lacking a real roller rink.

 Marketing and release

 The trailer was shown with Gulliver's Travels on December 25, 2010.
 It was later online on January 3, 2011.
 A poster was released there after on January 14, 2011.
 In February 2011, an exclusive online-only trailer was released on the "Wimpy Kid Movie" YouTube channel, officialwimpmovie.
 Due to the success of the first film in Singapore, the film was released there eight days before the US release on March 17, 2011.
 It was released in Brazil on September 16, 2011.
 A TV spot of the movie was released in March 2011.